DangerMouseB/batteries/README.md

 ### coppertop

-The coppertop package has two key features, a piping opertor and D language style ranges.
+The coppertop package has two key features, a piping opertor (with overloading) and D language style ranges.
 I have found these useful for writing code in a piping style (i.e. in a smalltalk / kdb / functional manner).